 The desire to supply ‘cheap’ chocolate in bulk to western markets has enabled this widespread exploitation of children and cocoa workers.
 Two-thirds of the world’s cocoa comes from West Africa, where an estimated 2 million children are still working the fields.
 In many cases, farmers in this region are earning as little as 70 cents per day.
 The world’s largest chocolate companies have repeatedly missed deadlines to eliminate child labor.
 They originally pledged to end these practices by 2005.
 It’s almost 2020 and we’re still waiting.
 Many companies cannot pinpoint where all of their chocolate is being sourced from, and thus have no transparency into the labor standards of the cocoa farms.

-Slave-free since day one
+Child labor free since day one

 While purchasing Fair Trade Certified cocoa comes with audits and traceability, we go one step further and choose to only source from countries that have taken initiatives to eradicate the exploitation of children from their countries.
 When we first started Alter Eco, we intentionally decided to develop relationships with co-op farmers in Ecuador, known to be a country that is ‘child labor free in cocoa’, where we source over 80 percent of our fair trade cocoa beans.
 Until we can get better visibility and regulations in West Africa, where child labor is still a major problem even for certified cocoa, we will continue our direct relationships with small scale farmer co-ops in countries like Ecuador, Peru and the Dominican Republic.

 We think it’s important to meet the cacao farmers we work with, to hear their stories.
 That’s why we send Alter Eco team members to visit our cooperatives every year, so we can learn their needs directly from them and make sure programs are being implemented to empower their communities.

 What’s the solution?